-- The provisions of Section 11.2 may be modified by Special Permit to accommodate alternative technologies and methods for providing motor vehicle - In its discretion to approve or deny a Special Permit to modify the provisions of Section 11.2 Motor Vehicle Parking, the review board shall consider, at least, the following: - a).
-The review considerations for all Special Permits as specified in Section 5.1 Special Permits. - b).
-The ability of alternative technologies and methods of motor vehicle parking to provide egual or greater benefits to motor vehicle users.
+- a.
+The provisions of Section 11.2 may be modified by Special Permit to accommodate alternative technologies and methods for providing MOTOR VEHICLE PARKING. - i.
+In addition to the review criteria for all Special Permits specified in §15.2.1.e.
+Review Criteria, the review board shall make findings considering the following in its discretion to approve or deny a Special Permit to modify the provisions of Section a).
+The ability of alternative technologies and methods of MOTOR VEHICLE PARKING to provide equal or greater benefits to motor vehicle users.